Becoming a candidate

 Voters and political parties can nominate candidates to contest the general election.

-For the general election, there are two types of candidates:
+At a general election, there are two types of candidates:

 • Electorate candidates who stand for election in electorates, and